Uggah/Database-And-Application-Development/USAGE.md

 # Arguments

 *&lt;source&gt;*
-JDBC connection URL of source database
+JDBC connection URL of source database.
+Must contain all credentials required to connect to the source database.
+Example:
+'jdbc:postgresql://127.0.0.1:5432/backwards?user=USERNAME&password=PASSWORD'
+or 'jdbc:sqlite:./database.sqlite'.
+Use single quotes to escape preprocessing by the shell.

 *&lt;target&gt;*
-JDBC connection URL of target database
+JDBC connection URL of target database.
+Must contain all credentials required to connect to the target database.
+Example:
+'jdbc:postgresql://127.0.0.1:5432/backwards?user=USERNAME&password=PASSWORD'
+or 'jdbc:sqlite:./database.sqlite'.
+Use single quotes to escape preprocessing by the shell.